Capture the Growth Opportunity

 Robust Growth at Attractive Valuations

-As investors think about asset allocation heading into 2019, the opportunity in Emerging Markets is not solely the noteworthy growth.
+As investors think about asset allocation heading into 2020, the opportunity in Emerging Markets is not solely the noteworthy growth.
 EM’s valuations are also attractive at current levels on both an absolute basis compared to historical average and on a relative basis when compared to developed markets’ valuations.
-Currently, EM valuations are nearing 5-year lows on a forward P/E basis.
+Currently, EM valuations are below the 3-year average on a forward P/E basis.
 Similar to GDP growth, the significance of the opportunity in EM is drastic when compared to DM economies.
-Emerging Markets are trading at around a 20% discount relative to Developed Markets.
-When evaluating the discount of EM compared to the DM, the average valuation discount has been approximately 18% over the last 10 years.
-We are now approaching the largest discount in a decade.
+Emerging Markets are trading at around a 30% discount relative to Developed Markets.
+When evaluating the discount of EM compared to the DM, the average valuation discount has been approximately 20% over the last 10 years.
+We are now approaching one of the largest discounts in a decade.
 Enticing valuations coupled with strong growth make the time to allocate more assets to Emerging Markets now.

 Forward One Year Price to Earnings of Emerging Markets